Borrow from our libraries

 - by airmail (overseas students), please send your receipt for reimbursement separately

-If you need a copy of an article that is not online, submit a copy request form.
-We'll email a copy of your document within 5 days.
+If you need a copy of an article that we don't hold in our collection or we only have it in print journal, submit a copy request form.

 View and renew your items

-Renew items that you have on loan from a few days before they are due.
+Renew items that you have on loan from a few days before they are due by following this process:

 - Select 'Checkouts' in My account